PSPReverse/PSPTool/README.md

 ## Python Usage

-A rewrite of PSPTool enables its **use as a Python module**, e.g. in an interactive IPython session:
+PSPTool can be **used as a Python module**, e.g. in an interactive IPython session:

 ```
 > from psptool import PSPTool